Application for divorce

 - whether all reasonable efforts have been made by you to find and serve your spouse;

 - what other steps could be taken and the likely costs for you to take these steps; and

 - whether advertising or some other method is likely to bring the original application to the attention of your spouse.

 The Family Court expects you to make all reasonable efforts to find your spouse prior to you seeking orders to dispense with service.
 Generally, this means you will need to demonstrate that you have:

 - attempted to contact your spouse with his last known contact details (e.g. phone and email);

-- made enquires with any relative or close friends of your spouse;
+- made inquires with any relative or close friends of your spouse;

-- made enquires with the last known employer of your spouse, any club or organisation of which your spouse was a member, any bank your spouse dealt with;
+- made inquires with the last known employer of your spouse, any club or organization of which your spouse was a member, any bank your spouse dealt with;

 - conducted relevant electoral search or other land searches to ascertain the current address of your spouse.